codesport/php-rest-api/README.md

 # Change Log: Updates for 2019 and 2020

-**1.** Exposed user interface and live endpoint file to the public.
-Also installed an SSL certificate on the server using [LetsEncrypt](https://codesport.io/lamp-stack-advanced/lets-encrypt-tutorial/)
+**1.** Exposed user interface and API endpoint to the public.
+Also installed an SSL certificate on public server using [LetsEncrypt](https://codesport.io/lamp-stack-advanced/lets-encrypt-tutorial/)

 **2.** Updated DocBlock in [`class-statistics.php`](/src/class-statistics.php) with instructions on how to use the class